PostgREST/postgrest/docs/how-tos/sql-user-management-using-postgres-users-and-passwords.rst

 Logins
 ~~~~~~

-As described in :ref:`client_auth`, we'll create a JWT token inside our login function.
+As described in :ref:`jwt-from-sql`, we'll create a JWT token inside our login function.
 Note that you'll need to adjust the secret key which is hard-coded in this example to a secure (at least thirty-two character) secret of your choosing.

 .. code-block:: postgres